fredwu/datamappify/README.md

   #
   # for example:
   #   - 'last_name' is mapped to the 'User' ActiveRecord class and its 'surname' attribute
+  #   - 'driver_license' is mapped to the 'UserDriverLicense' ActiveRecord class and its 'number' attribute
-  #   - 'passport' is mapped to the 'UserPassport' ActiveRecord class and its 'number' attribute
+  #   - 'passport' is mapped to the 'UserPassport' Sequel class and its 'number' attribute
   #   - attributes not specified here are mapped automatically to 'ActiveRecord::User'
   map_attribute :last_name,      'ActiveRecord::User#surname'
   map_attribute :driver_license, 'ActiveRecord::UserDriverLicense#number'
-  map_attribute :passport,       'ActiveRecord::UserPassport#number'
+  map_attribute :passport,       'Sequel::UserPassport#number'
-  map_attribute :health_care,    'ActiveRecord::UserHealthCare#number'
+  map_attribute :health_care,    'Sequel::UserHealthCare#number'
 end
 ```